-15 The Board may at its own discretion waive the initial minimum and subsequent investment amount
+$^{17}$ The Board may at its own discretion waive the initial minimum and subsequent investment amount

-^{} The objective of reducing currency fluctuations should be implemented with the aim of a hedging ratio between 95% and 105%.
+\ The objective of reducing currency fluctuations should be implemented with the aim of a hedging ratio between 95% and 105%.
 However, there is no guarantee that this objective will be achieved.

-16 In individual cases the Board or the Distributor can determine a different agreement regarding the subscription fee
+&lt;sup>18 In individual cases the Board or the Distributor can determine a different agreement regarding the subscription fee

+Exchange commission Where different share classes are offered within the Sub-Fund, an exchange of Shares from one share class for Shares in another share class within the Sub-Fund is possible, so long as the investor fulfils the conditions of the respective Share Class.
+In this case no exchange commission is charged.
 Launch date/ activation date in Luxembourg 30 November 2018 Management Company Fee and Administration Fee Up to 0.30 % p.a. of the net asset value of the Sub-Fund with a minimum fee of up to 80,000 EUR p.a. plus a fixed Management Company Fee of up to 25,000 EUR p.a.
 The Management Company can accept a lower fee or waive the fee.
 Depositary Fee Up to 0.03% p.a. of the net asset value of the Sub-Fund with a minimum fee of up to 30,000 EUR p.a., plus safekeeping fee and transaction fee.
 In addition, the Depositary will also be entitled to reimbursement of reasonable out-of-pocket expenses properly incurred in carrying out its duties.
 Fees paid to the Custodian may vary depending on the nature of the investments of each Sub-Fund and the countries and/or markets in which the investments are made.
 Transfer Agency Fee 1,500 EUR per ISIN code p.a. plus transaction and reporting fees.
 The Transfer Agency will also be entitled to reimbursement of reasonable out-of-pocket expenses properly incurred in carrying out its duties.
 Fees paid to the Transfer Agency may vary depending on the nature of the investor and the countries which the investors are located.
 Portfolio Manager Fee Up to 1.30 % p.a.